Expositions and Exhibitions: Chicago’s Involvement with Early Healthcare Technology for Premature Infants

 Commenced in August 2018, “Locating Technical and Professional Communication (TPC) at Two-Year Institutions” identified TPC courses, certificates, concentrations, degrees, emphases, and programs from 1,235 public and private not-for-profit two-year institutions.
 Generously funded by a 2018 Council for Programs in Technical and Scientific Communication (CPTSC) research grant, the research team included Timothy J. Elliott (DePaul University), Gustav Karl Henrik Wiberg (Harold Washington College, University of Bern, Switzerland, and Nordic Electrochemistry ApS), and two undergraduate student research assistants, Yocelyn and Qahir.

-The project’s findings are reported in two research articles: “Locating Technical and Professional Communication at Two-Year Institutions” and “Updating Information about Technical and Professional Communication at Two-Year Colleges” (forthcoming).
+The project’s findings are reported in two research articles: “Locating Technical and Professional Communication at Two-Year Institutions” (2020)” and “Updating Information about Technical and Professional Communication at Two-Year Colleges” (2020).
+The project continues as the research team plans to work to make all 15,000 data points openly accessible for other scholars to use.

 Improving the Design of Visual Risk Communication through a Content Analysis of a Crowdsourced Public Health App’s Existing User Comments

-Candice A. Welhausen and I were awarded a 2019 Association of Computing Machinery’s (ACM) Special Interest Group on the Design of Communication (SIGDOC) career advancement research grant for our research using card sorting and affinity diagramming to analyze the content of existing PulsePoint Respond several hundred iOs user comments.
+Candice A. Welhausen and I were awarded a 2019 Association of Computing Machinery’s (ACM) Special Interest Group on the Design of Communication (SIGDOC) career advancement research grant for our research using a hybid method of open card sorting and affinity diagramming to analyze the content of 600 existing PulsePoint Respond iOs review comments.
 The project included two undergraduate student research assistants, Yocelyn and Qahir.

 Healthcare Application (App)